 If you’re a coffee or tea drinker, hold yourself accountable to a specific “caffeine schedule”, only drinking it before noon.
 If you get into the habit of drinking caffeine late, it can be hard not to stay up into the night working, which can violate your work-life balance.
 This will also make it difficult to sleep, challenging the work schedule you worked so hard to create.

-Instead of caffeine, try drinking water or a relaxation beverage in the evening to calm your mind and help you unwind at the end of your day.
+Instead of caffeine, try drinking water or a relaxing beverage in the evening to calm your mind and help you unwind at the end of your day.
 This will help you separate work time from relaxation time, improving your work-life balance while working from home.

 Creating the ideal routine when working from home can be challenging, and nobody can tell you the right way to do it.
 After some experimentation (and perhaps after extracting some inspiration above), you will be using your time to the fullest in no time.